IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 * "It is unjust to punish the innocent" — No; given imputation, Christ was legally guilty; and *prima facie* demands can be waived
 * "The cross is cosmic child abuse" — No; it is the voluntary self-offering of God Himself in the person of His Son
 * "Paid debt cannot be forgiven" — No; legal pardon typically follows the discharge of a sentence
-* None of these objections, under careful scrutiny, survives
+* None of these objections survives under careful scrutiny

 ---